Home > Destinations > Europe > Norway > In Depth > Food & Drink

 Incidentally, smorgasbord and smørbrød are very popular in Norway, although they seem to be served here without the elaborate ritual typical of Denmark and Sweden.
 Customarily, smorgasbord in Norway is only a prelude to the main meal.

-Drink -- Norway has strict laws regarding the sale of alcohol.
+Norway has strict laws regarding the sale of alcohol.
 Beer and wine may be served in hotels and restaurants 7 days a week, but hard liquor can be sold only between 3 and 11:45pm -- and never on Sunday.
 Visitors can buy the precious stuff from the Vinmonopolet, the state liquor-and-wine monopoly .
-The restriction on hard liquor may be a bonus for budgeters, since Norwegian prices are sky-high, in line with all the Scandinavian countries.
+The restriction on hard liquor may be a bonus for budgeters, as Norwegian prices are sky-high, in line with all the Scandinavian countries.
 Warning: Unless visitors ask for a favorite brand of gin or scotch, they may be served a sour-tasting Norwegian home brew.

 The Norwegians, like the Danes, are essentially beer drinkers.
 Pils, a light lager, is fairly low in alcohol content, but the lagerøl is so low in alcoholic content (less than 2.5%) that it's a substitute for water only.
 The stronger Norwegian beer is called Export and is available at higher prices.
 Two other types of beer are Brigg and Zero.